StanfordVL/GibsonEnv/README.md

-# Real Environment for Training Real World AI
+# Gibson Environment for Training Real World AI
 You shouldn't play video games all day, so shouldn't your AI.
 In this project we build a virtual environment that offers real world experience.
 You can think of it like [The Matrix](https://www.youtube.com/watch?v=3Ep_rnYweaI).

 ## Note